Amendments to the Tax Law

-Qatar has introduced a new Income Tax Law, which was signed on 13 December 2018 and published on 17 January 2019 (“New Tax Law”).
+Qatar has introduced a new Income Tax Law, which was signed on 13 December 2018 and published on 17 January 2019 ('New Tax Law').
 The fundamental principles underlying the New Tax Law are the same as under the old law; however, there are changes that could have a significant impact on companies operating in Qatar.

 The New Tax Law also introduces some rules aimed at providing administrative simplification.
 One of those rules relates to the tax assessment procedure.
-Under the previous law, income tax was assessed on the basis of the taxable income as determined in the tax return, if such return was accepted GTA.
+Under the previous law, income tax was assessed on the basis of the taxable income as determined in the tax return, provided such return was accepted by the GTA.
 Under the New Tax Law, however, the income tax return is deemed a tax assessment on the same day of its submission (self-assessment).

-The application of WHT on “service” payments has been extended with the introduction of a “Benefits Test” or “Consumption Test” i.e. services shall be considered as having been performed in the State as long as they are used, consumed or benefited in the State even if they are carried out in whole or part outside the State.
+The application of WHT on 'service' payments has been extended with the introduction of a 'benefits test' or 'consumption test' (i.e. services shall be considered as having been performed in the State as long as they are used, consumed, or benefited in the State, even if they are carried out in whole or part outside the State).

-New provisions have also been introduced whereby certain unpaid amounts are “deemed” as having been paid if they remain unpaid for a certain specified period.
+New provisions have also been introduced whereby certain unpaid amounts are 'deemed' as having been paid if they remain unpaid for a certain specified period.
 This is contrary to the previous practice where WHT was only due upon actual settlement.

-In case a relief from WHT is available under a Double Tax Treaty (DTT), Qatar has a pay and reclaim mechanism i.e. the payer is required to withhold and pay to the GTA.
+In case a relief from WHT is available under a double tax treaty (DTT), Qatar has a pay and reclaim mechanism (i.e. the payer is required to withhold and pay to the GTA).
 The payee will have to file a refund application to the GTA in order to avail the relief provided under the DTT.

-Transfer Pricing requirements
+Transfer pricing requirements

-- A new requirement of a transfer pricing declaration as part of the annual income tax return, of which the form and content should be specified by the GTA.
+- A requirement of a transfer pricing declaration as part of the annual income tax return, of which the form and content should be specified by the GTA.

-- The threshold (to be established by the GTA) on revenues or assets of the taxpayer is met;
+- The threshold (to be established by the GTA) on revenues or assets of the taxpayer is met.

 - One of the related parties of the Qatari taxpayer is established outside of Qatar.

-Updates to Qatar Financial Centre Tax Regulations
+Updates to Qatar Financial Centre (QFC) Tax Regulations

-Qatar Financial Centre (QFC) has recently released a concessionary statement in which it was highlighted that, in parity with the State regime, tax exemption will be provided to contracts that are in relation to security and defence of the State of Qatar, subject to the fulfilment of certain conditions.
+The QFC has recently released a concessionary statement in which it was highlighted that, in parity with the State regime, tax exemption will be provided to contracts that are in relation to security and defence of the State of Qatar, subject to the fulfilment of certain conditions.

-Qatar Financial Centre (QFC) has updated its Tax Regulations in order to provide an option to Listed Entities whereby they can opt for an exempt status, subject to the fulfilment of certain conditions.
+The QFC has updated its Tax Regulations in order to provide an option to listed entities whereby they can opt for an exempt status, subject to the fulfilment of certain conditions.

 Qatar Free Zones